okok147/Flutter-Resources/own_work/flutter_app_auth/README.md

 # flutter_app_auth

-# Spent a day trying to solve the problem,finally I overcame it!！！:
+# Spent a day trying to solve the problem,finally I overcame it!！！:🙌

 ![Screenshot 2019-04-05 at 11 08 55 PM](https://user-images.githubusercontent.com/38970774/55637611-08a44500-57f8-11e9-8ece-db962beaa34a.png)